fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 guarantee that they will be used consistently and thus bias is introduced.
 For example, a party responsible for choosing the outcome decides to ignore the recommendation as a result of personal bias, even when the model takes into account demographic data.
-In this example a model that fails to take into account bias present in those judging in a biased result.
+In this example a model that fails to take into account bias present in those judging culminates in a biased result.

 The Portability Trap
 ^^^^^^^^^^^^^^^^^^^^